pxslip/db-studio/docs/self-hosted/cli.md

 By default, commands will try using an instance named `default` when executing commands.

-If you want to change which instance you want to use, either pass `--instance <name>` to the command, or configure `instance` variable on your project's Directus config file.
+If you want to change which instance you want to use, either pass `--instance <name>` to the command, or configure `instance` variable on your project's d9 config file.

 For example: